This blog post is all about the Kandy to Ella train in Sri Lanka.

 Try to remain respectful and don’t be forceful or aggressive, but you may need to leave your manners on the train platform.

-14. Slow travel
+14. Slow Travel

-Why not embrace the idea of slow travel?
-The train is not an express train and stops in several locations.
 Perhaps you might want to look into breaking the 7-hour journey up and spend a night or two in one of the lesser known spots.

 If you don’t have a reserved ticket then securing a seat is really down to luck.
 But the good news is, there are a few ways you can increase your chances: